JaoodxD/cluster-kv-store/README.md

 `max` defines of max pool-size for storage units pool.
 Default value: `Infinity`.

-## factor
+## concurrency

-`factor` defines how many shards (workers) will be created to distribute hash sub-storages.
+`concurrency` defines how many shards (workers) will be created to distribute hash sub-storages.
-For `factor: n` there will be spawned `n` worker to distribute storage computational load.
+For `concurrency: n` there will be spawned `n` worker to distribute storage computational load.
-For `factor: 0` no workers will be spawned, so all the storage computations will be executed on the `main thread`.
+For `concurrency: 0` no workers will be spawned, so all the storage computations will be executed on the `main thread`.
 Default value: `0`.

 # Interface